Sathvikdu/IB-ComSci-FinalProject/README.md

 - The program uses an array of strings to represent the board, which is efficient in terms of memory usage.
 - The program uses a while loop to keep the game running until a winner is found or the game is a draw.
 This allows the program to run until the game is finished, and then exit with an exit code, avoiding unnecessary resource usage.
 - In the end, the globalScanner is closed with globalScanner.close().
-- The program uses the checkWinner method to check for a winner only when necessary, this avoids unnecessary computation, and thus improves the performance of the program.
+- The program uses the checkWinner method to check for a winner after every move when necessary, and thus improves the redundency and intelligence of the program.

 ***Personal experience:***